marlester-dev/rfp-yaml-style-guide/README.md

 > For example, if using fullwidth characters, you may choose to wrap the line earlier than where this rule strictly requires.

 **Exceptions**:
-1. Lines where obeying the column limit is *really* not possible.
+1. Lines where obeying the column limit is not possible (for example, a long URL in a comment).
 2. Very long identifiers, on the rare occasions they are needed for, are allowed to exceed the column limit.

 ```yaml